pirzadafatima/Quizzler/README.md

   - Viewing the correct answer ➔ -1 point immediately applied

 - ⏳ **Timer:**
-  A countdown timer is provided to attempt the entire quiz within a set time limit (in minutes).
+  A countdown timer is provided to attempt the entire quiz within a set time limit (20 minutes).

 - 🎯 **Live Stats:**
   Displays current score and remaining time at the top of the screen.